 Tuition Per Year: $26,322

-The University of California at Los Angeles confers both academic and professional degrees in the realm of education.
+The University of California, Los Angeles confers both academic and professional degrees in the realm of education.
 Students will be able to choose from the Master’s of Art or the Master of Education for their career needs.
 This school, which is located in Los Angeles, California, holds regional accreditation by the WASC.

 The graduate programs at UCLA are consistently ranked in the top 15 by the most respected ranking sites.
 This is because the entire education faculty have experience teaching, thereby making this school’s programs a “for teachers, by teachers” affair.
 In fact, when asked about their satisfaction with the education programs, most graduate candidates marked the faculty as being their favorite part of their time at the university.